Back to Black

 Back to Black is the second and final studio album by the English singer-songwriter Amy Winehouse, released on 27 October 2006 by Island Records.
 Winehouse predominantly based the album on her tumultuous relationship with Blake Fielder-Civil, who temporarily left her to pursue an ex-girlfriend.
 Their brief separation spurred Winehouse to create an album that explores themes of guilt, grief, infidelity, heartbreak and trauma in a relationship.

 Influenced by the pop and soul music of 1960s girl groups, Winehouse collaborated with producers Salaam Remi and Mark Ronson, along with Sharon Jones' band The Dap-Kings, to assist her on capturing the sounds from that period while blending them with contemporary R&B and neo-soul music.
 Between 2005 and 2006, she recorded the album's songs with Remi at Instrumental Zoo Studios in Miami and then with Ronson and the Dap-Kings at Chung King Studios and Daptone Records in New York.
 Tom Elmhirst mixed the album at Metropolis Studios in London.
 The album was promoted with five singles: "Rehab", "You Know I'm No Good", "Back to Black", "Tears Dry on Their Own" and "Love Is a Losing Game".

-Back to Black received widespread acclaim from music critics, who praised Winehouse's songwriting, emotive singing style, and Remi and Ronson's production.
+Back to Black sold 20 million copies worldwide, becoming one of the best-selling albums of all time and the UK's second best-selling album of the 21st century.
+It received widespread acclaim from music critics, who praised Winehouse's songwriting, emotive singing style, and Remi and Ronson's production.
 At the 2008 Grammy Awards, Back to Black won Best Pop Vocal Album and was also nominated for Album of the Year.
 At the same ceremony, Winehouse won four additional awards, tying her with five other artists as the second-most awarded female in a single ceremony.
 The album was also nominated at the 2007 Brit Awards for MasterCard British Album and was short-listed for the 2007 Mercury Prize, among other accolades.

-With 20 million copies sold worldwide, Back to Black is one of the best-selling albums of all time and the UK's second best-selling album of the 21st century.
-It established Winehouse as a cultural icon, and is noted for its key role in the widespread popularity of British soul throughout the late 2000s.
-Back to Black is often featured in publication listings of the greatest albums of all time, including Rolling Stone's "500 Greatest Albums of All Time" and Apple Music's "100 Best Albums".
-In 2025, the album was selected for preservation in the United States National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+Recognized as a key recording in the widespread popularity of British soul throughout the late 2000s, Back to Black established Winehouse as a cultural icon and appears in numerous lists of the greatest albums of all time.
+In 2025, it was selected by the Library of Congress for preservation in the National Recording Registry as a "culturally, historically, or aesthetically significant" work.